ourmaninindia/ourmaninindia-2023/content/en/post/the-republic-of-technology/index.md

-+++
+---
-categories = ["HR"]
+categories : ["HR"]
-date = 2012-11-04T15:00:15Z
+date : 2012-11-04T15:00:15Z
-description = "Sherry Turkle spoke on the social network: why are robots are becoming human and men machines.
-As a psychologist, over the years she became more concerned with the change to a virtual reality in that we become social robots. " tags = ["Management"] title = "The Republic of Technology" cover = "cover-sherry-turkle.jpg" featured_image = "" read_more_copy = "Read more about this session"
+lastmod: ["lastmod", ":git", "date", "publishDate"] description : "Sherry Turkle spoke on the social network: why are robots are becoming human and men machines.
+As a psychologist, over the years she became more concerned with the change to a virtual reality in that we become social robots. " tags : ["Management"] title : "The Republic of Technology" cover : "cover-sherry-turkle.jpg" featured_image : "" read_more_copy : "Read more about this session"
-+++
+---

 {{< figure figcaption="Sherry Turkle" class="left" >}}
 	{{< img src="sherry-turkle.jpg"   alt="Sherry Turkle " >}}